 Most newcomers start out in capri-length leggings.
 I know I did.
 It took me 3 weeks of daily suffering in those leggings before I finally broke down and got my first pair of cheeky side tie shorts (like these from Onzie).
 The first time I saw my thighs contract and my knee caps lift up, I was hooked!
 I haven’t practiced in leggings since.
 Now, you don’t have to go all out with the shortest of shorts like I did.
 Anything above mid thigh is perfect.
 It’s extremely helpful to be able to see your muscles contract.
 Contracting your muscles will make your practice both safer and more effective.
 Test the opaqueness of the fabric to ensure it’s not too sheer while bending and stretching.
 Hold the garment up to the light and give it a little stretch.

 As for tops, a comfortable sports bra is a girl’s best friend.
-Search for bras that don’t have any padding and remove any liner cups.
+Search for bras that don’t have any padding and remove any liner cups, some may even opt for a strapless bra to minimize the build-up of layers – making your clothing uncomfortable when trying to exercise.
 Make sure you can bend over and touch your toes without falling out of your bra.
 This may sound silly, but you want to be able to focus on your practice, and be confident.
 No one wants a “nip slip” in the middle of Standing Separate Leg Stretching posture.

 Rule 2: Moisture-wicking fabric